nvi-inc/fs-vgos/fs-vgos.md

 4. Once recording ends, check quality:

     ```fs
-    mk6=scan_check?;
+    mk6=scan_check?
     ```

-    Results should show vdif, the time when recording was started, 30 seconds of data, 30 GB of data and 8 Gbps data rate.
+    Results should show vdif, the time when recording was started, 30 seconds of data, 30 GB of data with an 8 Gbps data rate.

     > **EH:** data rate will eventually go to 16 and 32 Gbps.